gingeleski/AMFParser/README.md

 ### FOR DEVELOPMENT
 Visual Studio 2003 or greater

-## How to Install
+## How to install

-Copy AMFParser.dll to Inspectors directory under Fiddler2 installation directory(usually %ProgramFiles%\Fiddler2\Inspectors).
+Copy `AMFParser.dll` to the Inspectors directory of your Fiddler installation (i.e. `%ProgramFiles%\Fiddler2\Inspectors`).

+Find a precompiled `AMFParser.dll` [here from June 2018](https://github.com/gingeleski/AMFParser/releases/tag/Jun2018a).

 ## How to use

-* Launch Fiddler2
+* Launch Fiddler
-* The AMF tab will appear as one of Fiddler2 inspector tabs.
+* The AMF tab will appear as one of Fiddler's inspector tabs.
 * The AMF tab will show data whenever it encounters AMF encoded POST data.

 ## New BSD License (BSD)